Blog

 • Flexible Data Formats: APIs support various data formats such as JSON and XML.
 This flexibility allows APIs to adapt to different needs, technologies and industries, making them versatile for various applications.

-• Real-Time Interaction: Unlike EDI’s batch processing, APIs facilitate real-time data exchange.
+• Real-Time Interaction: Unlike EDI’s batch processing, API integration facilitates real-time data exchange.
 This immediacy enhances the efficiency of transactions and interactions, providing up-to-the-minute information.

 • Ease of Setup: Modern APIs are generally easier to implement than traditional EDI systems.
 With comprehensive documentation and tools provided by API developers, integration is often more straightforward and less costly.
 The lack of standards feels sometimes dicey, but as more and more organizations utilize API connectivity, we foresee standards emerging in the future.